-- 19.1 If use is made of assessment types which cannot be made available, this should be made explicit to the External Examiner in advance and included in the assessment statement to students. - 19.2 If a School wishes to determine 50% or more of the marks for a course by coursework, oral, online, peer or self-assessment, then External Examiners need to receive sufficient information about these and samples of these as evidence on which to base their decisions. - 19.3 The Convener of the Board of Examiners will consider with the External Examiner whether and how to present information on these assessments to the External and the Board of Examiners.
+- 22.1 If use is made of assessment types which cannot be made available, this should be made explicit to the External Examiner in advance and included in the assessment statement to students. - 22.2 If a School wishes to determine 50% or more of the marks for a course by coursework, oral, online, peer or self-assessment, then External Examiners need to receive sufficient information about these and samples of these as evidence on which to base their decisions. - 22.3 The Convener of the Board of Examiners will consider with the External Examiner whether and how to present information on these assessments to the External and the Board of Examiners.
 It may be appropriate to record some forms of assessment for consultation by the Board, e.g. major pieces of performed work.

-Regulation 20 Oral assessment
+Regulation 23 Oral assessment

 Oral assessments may only be used to assess all students on a course as part of the assessment of a specific component, such as a dissertation or practical skill.
-The selective use of oral assessments to help a Board of Examiners reach a decision about a specific student, e.g. on a borderline, is not permitted, unless required to meet a learning adjustment.